butttons/cleos-plus/readme.md

 ## Prerequisites:
 - Locally running eosio node.
 More info on how to get started here - [EOS Docker Quickstart](https://developers.eos.io/eosio-nodeos/docs/docker-quickstart).
+- [eosio.cdt](https://github.com/EOSIO/eosio.cdt).
-- One account on the blockchain.
+- *Optional.
+You can use the default eosio development keys provided too.* One account on the blockchain.
 [How to create an account](https://developers.eos.io/eosio-home/docs/accounts-1).
-- [eosio.cdt](https://github.com/EOSIO/eosio.cdt).

 ## How to use:
 - Create a config file first by `cleos-js -i`